Close Encounters of the Third Kind: Plot

+In 1977, French scientist Claude Lacombe, along with interpreter and cartographer David Laughlin, examine Flight 19—a group of United States Navy aircraft that vanished over the Bermuda Triangle in 1945—now found immaculate and abandoned in the Sonoran Desert.
+They later learn that the SS Cotopaxi has similarly been found abandoned in the middle of the Gobi Desert.
+Meanwhile, near Indianapolis, two airplanes narrowly avoid a mid-air collision with an unidentified flying object (UFO).

-At a rural home outside Muncie, Indiana, three-year-old Barry Guiler wakes to find his toys operating on their own.
-He starts to follow something outside, forcing his mother, Jillian, to chase after him.
-Large-scale power outages begin rolling through the area, forcing electrician Roy Neary to investigate.
-While he gets his bearings, Roy experiences a close encounter with a UFO, and when it flies over his truck, it lightly burns the side of his face with its lights.
-The UFO takes off with three others in the sky, as Roy and three police cars give chase.
-The spacecraft fly off into the night sky but the metaphysical experience leaves Roy mesmerized.
-He becomes fascinated by UFOs to the dismay of his wife, Ronnie, and begins obsessing over subliminal images of a mountain-like shape, often making models of it.
-Jillian meanwhile also becomes obsessed, sketching the unique mountain image.
+At a rural home outside Muncie, Indiana, three-year-old Barry Guiler wakes to find his toys operating on their own and the fridge ransacked.
+He follows a trail outside before his mother, Jillian, catches him.
+Widespread power outages occur throughout the area, forcing electric utility lineman Roy Neary to investigate.
+En route, Roy experiences a close encounter with a UFO, and when it flies over his truck, it lightly burns the side of his face with its lights.
+The UFO takes off with three others in the sky, as Roy and police officers unsuccessfully pursue them by road.

+Roy becomes fascinated with the UFOs and obsessed with a subliminal image of a mountainous shape, repeatedly making models of it.
+His increasingly erratic and eccentric behavior worries his wife Ronnie and their three children, and his friends and neighbors ostracize him.
+Ronnie eventually leaves with the children after Roy brings dirt, bricks, and other debris into their home to sculpt a large scale replica of the mountain.
+Jillian also begins compulsively sketching the same mountain.
 Soon after, she is terrorized in her home by a UFO which descends from the clouds.
-She fights off violent attempts by the UFO and unseen beings to enter the home, but in the chaos, Barry is abducted.
+She fights off aggressive attempts by unseen beings to enter the home, but in the chaos, Barry is abducted.